CarThax08/CarThax08.github.io/aboutme.md

 What else do you need?

 ### My story
-I constantly tried to start my own minecraft servers using free and public plugins, but onces I realized how boring that is and how bad some of those plugins can be, I decided to learn java development.
+I constantly tried to start my own minecraft servers using free and public plugins, but once I realized how boring that is and how bad some of those plugins can be, I decided to learn java development.
 I started off small, just making projects for my friends whenever they needed, but I eventually got confident enough to release my first plugin publicly on spigot.